cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

                              evaluatedElement
                                <----------

   output = Finalize(input, blind, evaluatedElement, blindedElement, info)
 ~~~

 In `Blind` the client generates a blinded element and blinding data.
 The server
-computes the (V)OPRF evaluation in `Evaluate` over the client's blinded element,
+computes the POPRF evaluation in `Evaluate` over the client's blinded element,
-and optional public information `info`.
-In `Finalize` the client unblinds the
+and public information `info`.
+In `Finalize` the client unblinds the server
-server response and produces a byte array corresponding to the output of the OPRF
+response and produces the POPRF output.
-protocol.

 In the verifiable mode of the protocol, the server additionally computes
 a proof in Evaluate.
 The client verifies this proof using the server's